Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

-We analyze the relationship between the hedging option positions recommended by the DG strategy and those generated by RL agents.
-This analysis aims to understand how the RL outperformance documented in Sections \ref{subsub:benchmarking_notc} and \ref{subsub:benchmarking_tc} emerges by studying the positions taken by the hedger. \autoref{fig:pearson_correlation_strategies} presents the daily sample correlation between DG and RL hedging option positions, $\phi^{(\text{O},\text{DG})}_t$ and $\phi^{(\text{O},\text{RL})}_t$, under three risk measures: MSE, SMSE, and CVaR$_{95\%}$.
-The correlation is computed over the entire hedging period for two scenarios: one without transaction costs and another with $\kappa_{1}=0.05\%$ and $\kappa_{2}=1\%$ for illustration.
+We analyze the relationship between the hedging option positions produced by the DG strategy and those generated by RL agents.
+This analysis aims to understand how the RL outperformance documented in \cref{subsub:benchmarking_notc} and \cref{subsub:benchmarking_tc} emerges by studying the positions taken by the hedger. \autoref{fig:pearson_correlation_strategies} presents for various days $t$, the sample correlation between DG and RL hedging option positions, $\phi^{(\text{O},\text{DG})}_t$ and $\phi^{(\text{O},\text{RL})}_t$, under the MSE, SMSE, and CVaR$_{95\%}$ risk measures.
+The correlation is computed for two scenarios: one without transaction costs and another with $\kappa_{1}=0.05\%$ and $\kappa_{2}=1\%$ for illustration.

 Our numerical results reveal a consistent pattern across all risk measures, highlighting a significant divergence between RL and DG hedging strategies in terms of correlation, particularly at the start of the hedging horizon.
 Indeed, the RL agent benefits from learning experience to anticipate the future movements of state variables over multiple future periods.
 By contrast, the DG hedging agent is myopic in that he readjusts his hedging positions based on local risk.
 As time-to-maturity shrinks, both strategies become more similar.
 The inclusion of transaction costs leads the RL agent to maintain a distinct approach, with correlation remaining near zero for a significant portion of the hedging horizon.
-This is because the myopic DG agent does not have the same flexibility in managing transaction costs.

-Additionally, a potential secondary source of divergence between these strategies may stem from differences in rebalancing size.
-While the frequency of rebalancing influences the timing of adjustments, the magnitude of these adjustments plays a key role in differentiating the hedging behaviors of the various strategies. \autoref{fig:average_position} illustrates the average hedging option position, along with the interquartile range, over time for all risk measures.
+A potential secondary source of divergence between these strategies stems from differences in rebalancing size.
+While the rebalancing frequency influences the timing of adjustments, the magnitude of these adjustments plays a key role in differentiating the hedging behaviors. \autoref{fig:average_position} illustrates the average hedging option position, along with the interquartile range, over time for all risk measures.
 The analysis is presented for two scenarios: one without transaction costs (first row), and another with transaction costs set to $\kappa_{1}=0.05\%$ and $\kappa_{2}=1\%$ (second row).